30 Jun

 Garbage companies run recycling programs that take recyclable materials, sort them, and sell them to other vendors to produce revenue.
 The recycled materials are typically used to make new products.
 Paper is recycled and exported very often to China.

 Here are some non obvious recycling tips from our local garbage carrier, Recology.
+They have an informative tour that showed us what happens to items once they reach their plant.
 Check with your local company to verify how they handle recycling as each local municipality has its own rules.

 1) Rinsed coated milk and juice cartons.
-Plastic caps and plastic pour spouts must be removed before recycling.
+Plastic caps and plastic pour spouts may need to be removed before recycling.
+We were told to keep them on.

 2) No Pizza boxes.
-These can be composted.
+These can be composted in compost bins.
+If unused, they can be recycled.

 black plastic, not recyclable